Posted September 30, 2018

 This approach can take on many different methods.
 If the small business is publicly traded, this approach can be useful.
 Or, if there are comparable sales of similar businesses in the same demographic, the market approach is once again useful.
 There are other considerations within these approach such as industry practices.
 For example, financial advisors typically sell their books of business for about two times the revenue.
 Tax and accounting firms sell for a multiplier of 1.1 to 1.4 of gross revenue.
 While these two examples were based on income, the historical comparable sales are what the market was willing to bear.

 A good business valuation will compare all three approaches to determine a final value or value range.
 And this is where we run into problems in the business valuation divorce world.
 Why?
 Let’s say you are an interior designer which is a very personalized business.
 What is the market value to a willing buyer?
 Close to zero.
 How about your tangible assets?
 Close to zero as well.
-But the business has value otherwise you wouldn’t do it, and therefore it is marital property that must be assigned a value.
+But the business has value otherwise you wouldn’t do it, and therefore it is a marital property that must be assigned a value.
 Enter the Capitalization of Excess Earnings method which is a hybrid between Asset-Based and Income approaches.

 As an aside, the Bench Bar Book from the Colorado Bar Association lists four headings as Income Approach, Market Approach, Discounted Cash Flow (DCF) and Cost/Asset Approach.
 It is unclear if the book intends to suggest that Discounted Cash Flow is a separate approach- in practice, it is a method under the Income Approach.
 The Bench Bar Book is a handy book for judges and divorce lawyers to quickly find references to generally accepted practices and case law.

-Business Valuation for Divorce
+Divorce Business Valuation

 The Excess Earnings method is a common technique for divorce business valuations since it allows for a simulated value of goodwill.
 Why does this matter?
 Consider our interior designer example above- this small business might not a fair market value since it has no assets and is very personalized.
 However, an interior design business might have significant value to the owner, and if this owner is getting divorced, most divorce courts will consider the value to the owner has marital property.